ScottLogic/blog/_posts/2025-09-08-solving-data-consistency-in-distributed-systems-with-the-transactional-outbox.md

 Without considering the dual-write problem, there is a risk that these data consistency scenarios could take place.
 We have to make the call about the costs that inconsistent data can bring to our business and plan accordingly.
 Our operation teams can take action to discover and rectify any issues, though this assumes that they have been alerted to any data discrepancies in the first place.

 The Transactional Outbox pattern is one of the solutions to the dual-write problem.
-This pattern encourages using the datastore as the single system for writing the data records and the message payloads, as well as proposes a strategy for handling those messages written to the datastore.
+This pattern encourages using the datastore as the single system for writing the data records and the message payloads, as well as proposes a strategy for handling those messages that were written to the datastore.

 ## Alternatives: CDC and Event Sourcing